MSCanada/BitCoin/Readme.txt

 */

 Point (A) code is var
 ownerKey = new bitcore.PrivateKey(private key input which belongs to the owner of the property, which the seller use to sign as mentioned in A);
-console.log(ownerKey.toAddress());  // to get the property address.
+console.log(ownerKey.toAddress());Â  // to get the property address.

-// This code is used to generate the random key and its corresponding address at which the propoerty will be transfered to. var newOwnerKey = new bitcore.PrivateKey.fromRandom(bitcore.Networks.livenet)  // this key will be given to the owner console.log(newOwnerKey);
+// This code is used to generate the random key and its corresponding address at which the propoerty will be transfered to. var newOwnerKey = new bitcore.PrivateKey.fromRandom(bitcore.Networks.livenet)Â  // this key will be given to the owner console.log(newOwnerKey);
 console.log(newOwnerKey.toAddress());